KonradHoeffner/tempoguide/guide.md

 * Toxic Deluge: Combination of Cradle, D+T, Bant Nadu and some Energy in your metagame, and you can play this.
 * Tsabo’s Web: As you mentioned, heavy amount of Lands with a shift back to Rishadan Port is what you need.

+## Not Recommended Sideboard Cards

+* Emrakul or any other shuffle Eldrazi - I tried this out after I played against 2 Painter opponents in the same league and then didn’t face any for the next three leagues…
+* Court of Cunning - Former anti-control card but probably not needed anymore after Kaito.
+When Pyroblast was popular I tried Court of Locthwain and Ravenloft Adventurer for 3 leagues but they never did anything and the Adventurer even lost me a game where my opponent just Pyrogoyfed my creature and won with the initiative.

+## Strategy

+### Bauble trigger
+In paper, I represent bauble triggers with blank cards to not forget them.

+### Early game
+In most matchups, Tamiyo is the best T1 play while Nethergoyf can also be good on T2 because it doesn't do much dmg T2.
+Also sometimes a t1 Nethergoyf can die to damage line bolt or bowmaster.
+Bowmaster t2 is good against decks that don't have their own bowmaster.
+Ideal curve is tamiyo bowmaster Kaito.
+Against combo you need to know the earliest they can reasonably win so eg vs oops you can never tap out for tamiyo but vs sneak show them T1 combo is improbable so T1 tamiyo is good.

+### Late game
+For a Tempo deck you have a surprisingly good end game when Tamiyo and Kaito draw you extra cards which against some decks let's you just out control them once you stem the initial onslaught.

 ## Clock Management

 Eco: